Kamik423/cutie/readme.md

     quest = cutie.secure_input('What is your quest?')
     print(f'{name}\'s quest (who is {age}) is {quest}.')
 ```

+When run, as demonstrated in the gif above it yields this output:

 ```
 Are you brave enough to continue?
 (Y/N) Yes